trinsic-id/v2-sdk/docs/early-adopter.md

-# Onboarding
+# Early Adopter Program

 Welcome!
-We are rolling Trinsic Ecosystems out in phases.
+We are rolling out Trinsic Ecosystems in phases.
 If you would like access, you should [sign up for the waitlist](https://trinsic.id/introducing-trinsic-ecosystems/).

 We'll send an email with instructions to join the slack group, authorize to the cloud endpoint, and schedule calls with our engineering team.